sgmurphy/wordpress-plugins/unlimited-elements-for-elementor/readme.txt

 * Fix: added content filtering by filter widget_text_content for all the embed and other content modifications
 * Fix: fixed edit defaulsin widget settings
 * Fix: fixed some polylang issues with the template in dynamic template widgets
-* Fix: [security] remove the "duplicate layout" functionality (not used in the plugin) that had some security issues
+* Fix: [security] remove the &quot;duplicate layout&quot; functionality (not used in the plugin) that had some security issues

 version 1.4.93 = 2021-12-03: